 This operation is very rarely done for vulvar cancer, but may sometimes be considered for advanced cancer that has spread beyond the vulva.
 A pelvic exenteration removes all the affected organs, such as the lower bowel, bladder, uterus and vagina.
 Because the bladder and bowel are removed, the surgeon will make two openings (stomas) in the abdomen so that urine and faeces can be collected in stoma bags.
 Your surgeon will only recommend this surgery if you are fit enough to make a good recovery.

 - Your recovery time after the operation will depend on your age, the type of surgery you had and your general health.

 - If only a small amount of skin is removed, the wound will probably heal quickly.
 You will spend several days in hospital.

 - If your lymph nodes are removed or the surgery is more extensive, recovery will take longer.
 You will spend about 6-8 days in hospital.

 - While you are in bed, you may need to wear compression stockings and have blood-thinning injections.
 These measures help the blood in your legs circulate and prevent blood clots in the deep veins of your legs (deep vein thrombosis).

 - Do not put anything into the vagina after the surgery until your doctor says the area is healed (usually 6-8 weeks).
 This includes using tampons and having sexual intercourse.

 - You will be given medicine to reduce any pain.

-- For the first day or two, pain medicine may be given by injection into a muscle; by a drip into a vein (intravenous or IV drip); by a drip into a space around the spinal cord (epidural), which numbs the body from the waist down; or by injection into specific nerves during or after the surgery (nerve block).
+- For the first day or two, pain medicine may be given in various ways: by injection into a muscle; by a drip into a vein (intravenous or IV drip); by a drip into a space around the spinal cord (epidural), which numbs the body from the waist down; or by injection into specific nerves during or after the surgery (nerve block).